 Overall term: 2017 to 2019

 Mali’s extractive sector makes an important contribution to the country’s economy.
 Gold is Mali’s main export, accounting for 70 per cent of export earnings and almost 30 per cent of tax revenue.
-To better tap the potential offered by gold, the government has implemented radical reforms, including a revision of Mali’s Mining Act.
+To better tap the potential offered by gold, the government has implemented radical reforms, including a revision of Mali’s Mining Law.
 This is designed to raise income and make a sustainable contribution to socially equitable economic growth.
-Efforts to date are not, however, sufficient in view of the numerous challenges the country faces.
-Shortcomings can be seen firstly in terms of efforts to make the sector efficient, effective and transparent and to put in place participatory structures.
-There is also still scope for improvement regarding the bodies responsible for monitoring and control in the sector.
+Efforts to date are, however, insufficient in view of the numerous challenges the country faces, for example, in creating a structure that is efficient, effective, transparent and participatory.
+Above all, civil society plays too small a role.
+In addition to this, the inspection and control bodies are too weak.

-The provisions of the African Mining Vision have been implemented, enhancing transparency and control.
-The prevailing conditions for using Mali’s natural resources to foster the country’s sustainable development have been improved.
+The provisions related to transparency and control contained in the Africa Mining Vision have been implemented.
+The conditions for using Mali’s mineral resources to support the country’s long-term development have improved.